timmychan823/comp3330projectServer/README.md

-To set up the server, you should activate the virtual environment first by "source venv/bin/activate" Then, create the database by "python3 createDataBase.py" Finally, start the server by "python3 server.py"
+1. activate the virtual environment first by "source venv/bin/activate" </br>
+2. create the database by "python3 createDataBase.py"</br>
+3. start the server by "python3 server.py"</br>